 Casey is a champion for working families because he comes from one.
 As House Democratic Leader, Casey broke the logjam on reauthorizing Medicaid expansion and protecting health care for 1 in 10 Montanans, delivered a major infrastructure package that will break ground all across the state, and pushed for firefighter health and safety legislation that nearly two decades in the making.
 He was proud to lead during the legislative session that delivered crucial reforms to the statute of limitations on child sex abuse crimes and gave law enforcement the tools to seek justice for missing and murdered Indigenous women.

-Casey is excited to have roots planted firmly in Cascade County.
-He is proud of the community in which he was raised, and would be extremely honored to continue to represent the people of Great Falls.
+Casey is excited to have roots planted firmly in Great Falls and Cascade County.
+He is proud of the community in which he was raised, and would be extremely honored to once again represent the people of Great Falls.